The Health Science Center Library will offer the following workshops this term, independent of registered coursework and open to all.

 Please register at least 24 hours in advance by clicking on the desired workshop link below or at goo.gl/a4FJZL

 Analyzing Your Gene with UGENE

-UGENE is a free bioinformatics software for gene and protein analysis (http://ugene.net/).
-In this workshop, we will explore the basic features of UGENE including the transcription factor binding site tool and protein structure viewer.
-A laptop is required for this workshop.
+Description: UGENE is a free bioinformatics software (http://ugene.net/).
+In this workshop, we will explore several features of UGENE including tools for gene annotation, sequence similarity search (built in BLAST), the transcription factor binding site search tool and Next Generation Sequence (NGS) analysis tools (demo of variant calling of NGS data will be provided).
+A laptop is recommended for this workshop.

 App-y Hour: Mobile Resources for Health

 Thursday, February 22, 12:30-1:30pm, Communicore Building Room C2-41A

 Looking for high-quality mobile apps to help you in your work?
 In this session, we will provide brief overviews of a number of mobile apps for clinical work, research, teaching and learning, and productivity.
 We will also include tips on how to get mobile access to library-subscribed journals and databases.

 Best Practices for Searching the Health Science Education Literature

 Wednesday, March 14, 1-2:30pm, Communicore Building Room C2-3